 Back in the film days we used to ‘edit’ photos in a darkroom, and in the digital age we do it in a ‘lightroom’!

-Lightroom is a cloud-based software that allows you to edit photos in a number of different ways.
+Lightroom CC is a cloud-based software that allows you to edit photos in a number of different ways.
 You can brighten, darken, boost colours, sharpness, crop, straighten horizons and so much more.
 We’d have to create a full course to tell you everything you need to know about Lightroom, oh, actually, we did – click here!

-Not only does Lightroom let you edit the photos you can also use it for cataloguing your whole photo library with different tags, locations, dates etc. This is great if you take lots of photos and travel a lot.
+Not only does Lightroom let you edit your photos you can also use it for cataloguing your whole photo library with different tags, locations, dates etc. This is great if you take lots of photos and travel a lot.
 A messy folder management structure is a photographer’s worst nightmare!

 They are the same software (to some extent) but designed for different devices which we’ll come on to shortly.

-The Creative Cloud (CC) aspect simply denotes that this generation of Lightroom is all cloud-based.
+The Creative Cloud (CC) aspect simply denotes that this generation of Lightroom is all cloud based.
 They used to be available as direct downloads and on CD’s (yes, remember them?).

 Since we’ve talked about the two versions of Lightroom it’s probably wise to tell you the differences between them so you know the capabilities.
 If you prefer to edit your photos on your laptop, mac or PC desktop then you’ll be using Lightroom Classic CC.